isabella-projects/angular-academy/README.md

     -   Accessing templates & DOM with @ViewChild
     -   @Input, @Output, @HostBinding, @HostListener..
     -   Standalone Components, Directives, Services
-    -   Control flow v18 and a lot more..
+    -   Control flow v17+ and a lot more..
 -   Attribute Directives, Structural Directives
+-   Proper usage of TypeScript in Angular Projects
--   **Lifecycle Hooks** and more..
+-   **Lifecycle Hooks** and many many more..

 # 🛠 Tech Stack